 Benefits of Contemporary Systems That Automate Debt Collections

-These benefits of a modern automated debt collectionsystem such as CARM-Pro™ Collection and Recovery Manager – Professional by Intelligent Banking Solutions™ can save bank debt collections professionals vast amounts of incremental time and expense as they strategize and work multiple debt accounts:
+The benefits of a modern automated debt collectionsystem such as CARM-Pro™ Collection and Recovery Manager – Professional by Intelligent Banking Solutions™ can save bank debt collections professionals vast amounts of incremental time and expense as they strategize and work multiple debt accounts.

 - Automated debt collection can combine accounts from multiple servicing systems; include past due or current debt status; and include positive balance deposit accounts.
 When collectors can comprehensively review all accounts for each debtor, they gain a deeper understanding of the debtor-to-institution relationship, which can inform and influence collection strategies